 Machine malfunctions and improperly designed tools cause thousands of injuries and deaths every year.
 In 2004, the FDA estimated that defective medical devices caused injuries to 454,383 patients that year.
 These injuries led to approximately 454 deaths.
 The study examined 50 types of injuries and determined that falls, cuts, and lacerations were the most common injuries caused by medical devices.
 Most of these injuries were caused in the home using equipment including wheelchairs, canes, crutches, and even electric toothbrushes.
 These devices are generally considered innocuous, however, the study showed that these can pose serious risks for patient health and safety.

 Within hospitals, tools used during surgery and implantable devices pose the greatest risk of injury or death.
-For example, Mirena IUD’s were cited in 47,000 complaints to the FDA after the devices led to uterus perforation, infection, and unintended migration within the body.

 Similarly, Chicago medical malpractice lawyers are concerned over power morcellators manufactured by Johnson & Johnson’s Ethicon division.
 These devices are used during hysterectomies, spleen operations, liver surgery, and for the removal of uterine fibroids.
 These devices have caused the spread of cancerous tissue in both men and women.
 The FDA estimates that 1 in 350 women who have undergone surgery where a power morcellator was used have undiagnosed uterine sarcoma or leiomyosarcoma.